dragynir/fashion_controlnet/README.md

 ```

-### Compare conditioned and no condition generations with the same seed.
+### Compare conditioned and non condition generations with the same seed.

 | Mask                                                    | Condition                                                    | No condition                                                    |
 |---------------------------------------------------------|--------------------------------------------------------------|-----------------------------------------------------------------|